gigwegbe/liquid-ai-competition-smart-guage-system/README.md

 If using Jetson or similar edge hardware:

 - Use `vlm_processor_jetson.py` and `app-vlm-inference-jetson.py` for hardware‐specific optimizations
-- Verify any special dependencies (e.g. CUDA, camera drivers)
+- Verify any special dependencies (e.g. CUDA)
 - Adjust configuration / paths as needed

 ## TODO